Coletterbox/Coletterbox/README.md

 Previous Advent of Code Attempts: [2020](https://github.com/Coletterbox/Advent-of-Code-2020) (Java, JavaScript, Python, Ruby and C#), [2021](https://github.com/Coletterbox/Advent-of-Code-2021) (JavaScript) and [2022](https://github.com/Coletterbox/Advent-of-Code-2022) - But every year I stop around Christmas Day (but so does everyone else I know).
 (Python)

+[Data Structures and Algorithms](https://github.com/Coletterbox/Data-Structures-and-Algorithms) - (In progress.)
+Following courses etc., so this is where the exercises go.

 [Randomised Task Chooser Website](https://coletterbox.github.io/Random-Task-Chooser/) - A web page I made that randomly chooses your next task, in case you can't decide (made using JavaScript, HTML and CSS, of course).

 [Merge Sort Project](https://github.com/Coletterbox/MergeSort/blob/master/CombineAndSortArrays.java) - A merge sort project that I completed in Java.